wercker-labs/wercker-blog/source/posts/2013-06-28-Deploying-to-pypi.md

 ### Earn some stickers!

-Let us know about the applications you build with wercker.
+Tell us about the applications you build with wercker.
 Don't forget to tweet out a screenshot of your first green build with **#wercker** and we'll send you some [@wercker](http://twitter.com/wercker) stickers.

 Signing up for wercker is [free and easy]((https://app.wercker.com/users/new/).